ijdoe/camsur-bmad/docs/01-requirements/product-requirements.md

 ## 7. Epics

 ### 7.1.
 Data Ingestion & Simulation
 - **Description:** Establish the foundation for feeding simulated data into the system, enabling realistic demo scenarios.
+This now includes the Community Intelligence Module for ingesting and processing citizen reports.

 ### 7.2.
 Threat Analysis Engine
 - **Description:** Develop the core intelligence that processes and correlates data to generate predictive alerts.